 It would seem that at least some of the poaching and trafficking involves organised criminal groups, and seizures alongside other commodities such as rhino horn indicate that these groups are dealing in multiple species.
-There also seems to be an element of opportunistic poaching by hunters who have heard that lions are now valuable so will take one where possible.
-It appears that a significant proportion of demand in Asia is for processed lion products (e.g. cake, wine) (either being processed in Africa or Asia), and there are indications that cargo ships/diplomatic connections are used for smuggling from Africa to Asia: these dynamics could reduce the likelihood of detection by law enforcement.
+Indications from Mozambique in particular are that there is some poaching of lions specifically for international trade, and that lion products are being trafficked out of the country alongside ivory and rhino horn.
+There are concerns that poaching will increase based on the real or perceived notion that lions are valuable or increasingly valuable in international trade.
+It seems that there may be an element of opportunistic poaching by hunters who have heard that lions are now valuable so will take one where possible-the apparent ease of poisoning of lions makes it a relatively low risk activity as there are no shots fired to alert rangers.
+It is assumed that a significant proportion of demand in Asia is for processed lion products (e.g. cake, wine) (either being processed in Africa or Asia), and there are indications that cargo ships/diplomatic connections are sometimes used for smuggling from Africa to Asia: these dynamics could reduce the likelihood of detection by law enforcement.
 An additional complexity is the more than 280 captive tigers in South Africa; there are concerns that tiger bones from South Africa are being laundered as lion bones.
+Vietnamese Customs have reported they face challenges when attempting to differentiate between legal and illegal products in trade.

 Based on the available information, there seemed to be a difference in the predominant commodities in illegal trade in East-Southern Africa (claws, teeth, bone items) compared with West Africa (skins), potentially indicating different sub-regional trade dynamics.
+However, this may reflect a bias in the available data and requires further detailed research.

-Overall, currently the international trade in lion parts does not seem to be the largest threat facing wild lions: retaliatory killing and prey base depletion are of most concern, although poorly managed trophy hunting and use/trade are also identified as risks.
-The risk from use/trade is most likely magnified when the sub-population is small and located in a region where demand is high for lion products (e.g. West Africa) or in areas where established criminal networks are already poaching other species for international trade (e.g. rhino/elephant in Mozambique).
-However, there are indications that a perception of increasing value and demand in Asia is going to lead to increased poaching.
+Overall, retaliatory or pre-emptive killing in defence of human life and livestock, habitat loss and prey base depletion are currently considered to be the largest threats to wild lions.
+Poorly managed trophy hunting is also considered a risk.
+The trade in bones and other body parts for traditional medicine, both within Africa and Asia, was identified as an emerging threat in 2014.
+The threat from illegal trade in body parts is magnified when the sub-population is small and located in a region where demand is high for lion products (e.g. West Africa) or in areas where established criminal networks are already poaching other species for international trade (e.g. rhino/elephant in Mozambique).
+There are concerns that a perception of increasing value and demand in Asia is going to lead to increased illegal poaching.